-|Notes:||Before its excavation in 1934, the cairn was a grass-grown mound measurirg 19m by 9.7m. |
+|Notes:||Before its excavation in 1934, by Callander and Grant, the cairn was a grass-covered mound measurirg 19m by 9.7m. |

 Tombs of the Isles - Knowe of Yarso, Rousay